-Firefighters are trained to handle a wide range of tasks, including:
+Firefighters handle a wide variety of tasks:

 To become a firefighter in Nevada, you must meet certain education and legal requirements: